Relationships (romantic and otherwise)

 Getting better at building relationships in therapy

-I’ve come to believe that most of theĀ difficulties people come to me for help with (depression, anxiety, anger or loneliness) are seriously impacted by difficulties in relationships.
-If I can help people get better at building and sustaining relationships in therapy, this will go a long way towards helping them with the challenges that brought them into therapy to begin with.
+We’ve come to believe that most of the difficulties people come to us for help with (depression, anxiety, anger, or loneliness) are seriously impacted by difficulties in relationships.
+If we can help people get better at building and sustaining relationships in therapy, this will go a long way towards helping them with the challenges that brought them to our Lower Manhattan or Park Slope, Brooklyn therapy offices to begin with.

 So how does therapy help with difficulties in relationships?
 By building them.
-To start, the relationship that gets built is yours and mine.
-This isn’t because having a relationship with your therapist is the point of therapy, in-and-of itself–you’re coming to therapy to build relationships everywhere in your life.
-But what’s incredibly powerful about building a relationship with the therapist is that it provides a real-life opportunity to see, explore and (most importantly) develop how you build relationships right there, which is the best way to get better at doing it everywhere in life.
+To start, the relationship that gets built is yours and ours.
+This isn’t because having a relationship with your therapist is the point of therapy, in and of itself–you’re coming to therapy to build relationships everywhere in your life.
+But what’s incredibly powerful about building a relationship with your therapist is that it provides a real-life opportunity to see, explore, and (most importantly) develop how you build relationships right there, which is the best way to get better at doing it everywhere in life.

 Group therapy is a terrific option for the same reason.
 In a diverse therapy group, you’ll have the privileged and the challenge of building relationships with different kinds of people.
 No doubt you’ll get along better or worse with some of them, or have an easier or harder time building with others.
 All of this means a bigger challenge that’s sure to help you get better at building relationships with everyone in your life.